 Voice Technology and Wearable Systems

-2007 Update: I'm seeing more wearable options out there, but nothing I would consider revolutionary.
-LXE now has a wrist worn computer called the HX2 .
-Socket has a new wireless ring scanner .
+I'm seeing more wearable options out there, but nothing I would consider revolutionary.
+Ring scanners are plentiful and many are now bluetooth enabled.
 I think just about every portable industrial computer vendor has voice capable devices now.
 I am pleased to see that many of the portable computer vendors are thinking hard about not only wearable, but also devices that use combinations of voice, bar code scanning, RFID, and other technologies.
 I see these technology combinations to be the ultimate solution for many industrial applications.

 Software for Training Programs.